codeforamerica/open-civic-datasets/README.md

 **[Download Complete Dataset Catalog (Excel)](open-civic-datasets.xlsx)**

-The Excel file contains all datasets organized by category with:
+The spreadsheet contains all datasets organized by category with:
 - Direct links to data sources
 - API endpoints where available
 - Dataset descriptions and key features